Many324/Anomaly_Detection_Smart_Meters/Pipeline.md

 # Pipeline

-With each new reading of the meter, look at three time windows:
+With each new reading of the meter
+0. Meter works?
+In other words, the data is missing for the timestamp.

+Then look at four time scales:
 0. 15 minutes (single measurement)
 1. 1 hour
 2. 8 hours